marph91/jimmy/docs/formats/facebook.md

     1. Choose JSON
     2. The export may take some time.
 For a 450 MB file it took two days.
 2. [Install Jimmy](../index.md#installation)
 3. Convert to Markdown.
-Example: `jimmy-cli-linux facebook-xyz-07.07.2024-m9lv24pS.zip --format facebook`
+Example: `jimmy-linux cli facebook-xyz-07.07.2024-m9lv24pS.zip --format facebook`
 4. [Import to your app](../import_instructions.md)

 ## Import Structure